jobquery-enhance/jobquery-client/README.md

 ### Setup

-1. Install Protractor globally using `npm install -g proctractor`.
+1. Install Protractor globally using `npm install -g protractor`.
 1. Update the webdrivers using `webdriver-manager update`.
 1. Create a file named `test/E2E/privateInfo.js` with usernames, passwords, etc. The setup at this time is: